Great Tank Bonanza: Gemma and Willow

 And for that reason, I’m a big fan of comparing and contrasting similar sewing patterns.
 I like finding out the subtle differences between designs that I might be more or less drawn to.

 So, four ladies and myself will be comparing and contrasting two similar tank top patterns in each post.
 That way, you can make the best buying decision for your body shape, wearing preferences, and fabric choices.
+If you'd like to see the blogger's posts, you can here:

 Today I’m showing you two basic woven tank tops that have been quite popular among home sewists over the past year: the Willow Tank by Grainline Studio and the Gemma Tank by Made by Rae.
 While these two patterns are both basic woven tank tops, they are not at all the same.
 Let’s see how: